openstack-archive/murano-dashboard/README.rst

 Murano Dashboard
 ----------------
-Murano Dashboard an extension for OpenStack Dashboard that provides UI for Murano.
-With murano-dashboard user is able to easily manage and control application catalog, running applications and created environments alongside with all other OpenStack resources.
+Murano Dashboard is an extension for OpenStack Dashboard that provides a UI for Murano.
+With murano-dashboard, a user is able to easily manage and control an application catalog, running applications and created environments alongside with all other OpenStack resources.

-For developer purpose, please place OpenStack Dashboard extension file, located at *local/_50_murano.py* under horizon/openstack_dashboard/local/enabled directory and run horizon as usual.
+For developer purposes, please place OpenStack Dashboard extension file, located at *local/_50_murano.py* under horizon/openstack_dashboard/local/enabled directory and run horizon as usual.